PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ```

-Now try to access cbpi via the webbrowser on your PI or on external client systems, like other computers or mobile devices.
+Now try to access cbpi via the web browser on your PI or on external client systems, like other computers or mobile devices.
 Therefore, enter in your browser:

 > IPADDRESSOFYOURPI:8000 -> e.g. 192.168.10.100:8000